amoghagain/Containerization/Readme.md

 ﻿# Containerization

-**Containerization** in Docker refers to the process of packaging an application and its dependencies into a standardized unit called a **container**.
+## **Containerization** in Docker refers to the process of packaging an application and its dependencies into a standardized unit called a **container**.
 This approach allows developers to create, deploy, and run applications consistently across various computing environments.

-Tasks :
+**Tasks** :

-1. Task:
+1. **Task**:
    This repository contains the Docker setup for launching a web application along with a separate database container.
 The application is accessible on `localhost:8080`, while the database is isolated within a Docker network.

    The Rails app is locally directed and dockerfile and docker-compose are updated as in the folder my-app-task and accordingly we can containerize the application using the below commands: